TylerLaBree/nutau-efficiency/README.md

 ## Data

 This analysis is designed to work on NuGraph training files for tau reconstruction (Credit: Will Dallaway).
+The data is present on the [Metis Cluster](https://www.niu.edu/crcd/prospective-user/index.shtml#metis), and the setup is designed specifically to work in it's environment.

 ## First-time setup